parruda/tflat/README.md

 That way you don't have to deal with Terraform templates!

+**NOTE:** Environment variables like `TF_VAR_*` are also accessible in Ruby, and will take precedence if the same value is set in the JSON variables file.

 ## Ignoring certain folders
 If you want TFlat to ignore a file or folder, just add a '#' to its name.
 This is useful when you want to destroy a chunk of infrastructure really quick, or when you don't want to apply something that you have been working on yet.